|Nutritional Guidelines (per serving)|

 Divide the onion, garlic, chopped dill, peppercorns, cloves, and bay leaves between the 2 sterilized jars.

-If you do not have a canner, then place the jars into a large pot of water, bring to the boil for 10 minutes, switch off the heat, and then carefully remove the jars from the water.
+- If you do not have a canner: Place the jars into a large pot of water, bring to the boil for 10 minutes, switch off the heat, and then carefully remove the jars from the water.